msvrtan/materials/talks/learn-by-teaching/post.md

 ##### Management

 and some people decide to go for management ... but should we as community/company loose all of that great experience & knowledge you have?
+I think we should utilize that!

 #### Paying back

-Maybe you want to give back to your community I'we heard lot of people who wanted to pay it back and also advance their carreer by doing open-source, conference speaking, some organize local meetups or conferences.
-I'we done some of this but decided to go a bit different way these days: I'we decided to teach & mentor other developers and I'm here to share what I learned with you
+Maybe you want to give back to your community, I'we heard lot of people who wanted to pay it back and also advance their carreer, decided to do open-source, conference speaking, some organize local meetups or conferences.
+I'we done some of this but decided to go a bit different way these days: I'we decided to teach & mentor other developers and I'm here to share part of my story

 #### Learn by teaching